javascript-tutorial/en.javascript.info/6-async/01-callbacks/article.md

 });
 ```

+So, every new action is inside a callback.
+That's fine for few actions, but not good for many, so we'll see other variants soon.

 ## Handling errors

 In examples above we didn't consider errors.
-What if a script loading fails with an error?
+What if the script loading fails?
 Our callback should be able to react on that.

 Here's an improved version of `loadScript` that tracks loading errors: